logo

 Shoulder Instability services offered in Columbus, GA

 Shoulder instability can be crippling, making even simple activities like brushing your teeth or washing your hair painful.
-At St. Francis Orthopaedic Institute in Columbus, Georgia, board-certified orthopedic surgeon and sports medicine specialist Jake Dunn, DO, regularly diagnoses and treats shoulder instability.
+At Columbus Orthopaedic Associates in Columbus, Georgia, Jake Dunn, DO regularly diagnoses and treats shoulder instability.
 His minimally invasive treatment approach relieves pain, promotes healing, and restores mobility.
-Call the St. Francis Orthopaedic Institute office today to make an appointment, or book your visit online.
+Call the Columbus Orthopaedic Associates office today to make an appointment, or book your visit online.

 Shoulder Instability Q & A